Vanity Fair Exposes Fauci Over Covid-19 Origins

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: Bannon’s War Room - Natalie Winters and Dr. Naomi Wolf talk about the Vanity Fair bombshell. https://rumble.com/v3x57q1-dr.-naomi-wolf-joins-warroom-to-discuss-naomi-kleins-conflicts-of-interest.html?mref=6zof&mrefc=2
+Bannon’s War Room - Natalie Winters and Dr. Naomi Wolf talk about the Vanity Fair bombshell.

 For more great content, visit www.TheNewAmerican.com